xiaolin-ninja/portfolio/public/markdown/about-me.md

 ## What I look for in a company:

 - Clear vision and roadmap
-- Transparent management & stable growth
+- Transparent leadership & stable growth
 - Culture of authenticity and respect
 - 20+ days PTO & healthy work-life balance
-- Remote first
+- Remote-friendly.
+I split time between Austria, NYC, and SF.
 - Diverse workforce.
-It’s 2021, folks!
+It’s 2022, folks!

 ## Contact